How Much Should You Spend on Ads? Three Ways to Forecast Ad Spend

 Expect a point of diminishing returns with your ad campaigns.
 If you can identify that ceiling on your potential revenue, you can set more realistic marketing goals and a more accurate advertising budget.

-How you measure attribution will significantly impact the way you view return on marketing dollars spent in ad channels.
+How you measure attribution will significantly impact the way you view return on ad spend (ROAS).

 Ad platforms like Facebook Ads Manager will use last touch attribution because it’s the easiest for them to track.
 It’s a direct connection between ad dollars spent and revenue returned.
 But many marketing teams focus on first touch attribution because it orients the team on original lead sources.